JasonRawlins/Gedcom/README.md

 	2 GIVN John
 	2 SURN Doe

-This creates a tree-like structure that can be used to build up any number of arbitrary objects.
+This creates a tree structure that can be used to build up any number of arbitrary objects.
 For example, here is a more complicated INDI (Individual record).

 0 @I***REMOVED***@ INDI